Frequently-Asked Questions

 Q. How comprehensive is this list?

 A. This list contains only libraries and library systems WITH PURCHASING POWER.
-That's it's value, because one can easily obtain the names and addresses for all the libraries in Canada.
+That's its value, because one can easily obtain the names and addresses for all the libraries in Canada.

 Q. A friend who purchased this list said there were 102 libraries.
 But someone else said there are just 90.
 Why does the number vary from year to year?

 A..
 This list has changed over the 15 years since I first compiled it.
 Some libraries have closed, others have been "consolidated" into regional library systems, to increase efficiency.
+As government cutbacks occur, the number of libraries purchasing via "systems" has grown.

 Q. Why isn't my local library on this list?